stAItuned/content-manager/articles/30-days-of-machine-learning-engineering/30DaysOfMachineLearningEngineering.md

 Finally, another way relies on **quantiles**, where each bin will have the same number of samples.

+## Day 15 - Feature engineering best practices

+Today we are going through the fourth chapter of the “Machine Learning Engineering” book by Andriy Burkov.

+This chapter reports 11 feature engineering best practices, but for the sake of simplicity I will write the ones that I use the most.
+I invite you to read the chapter in order to discover the remaining ones!

+**Reducing the cardinality** is one of the most common.
+Sometimes we have to rely on categorical features with thousands of distinct elements.
+If they are not “crucial” information, it would be idea to reduce the cardinality by grouping similar ones, by removing less frequent cases, or eventually, remove the whole feature directly.

+**Make feature selection when necessary**.
+In order to make our models simpler, lighter and more explainable, it would be ideal to select the right number of features, removing the ones that we may consider “less useful”

+**Isolate feature extraction code**.
+This step of any MLE pipeline has to be independent from the rest.
+Further step must nos strictly rely on it.

+## Day 16 - Choose the right baseline

+Today we are going through the fifth chapter of the “Machine Learning Engineering” book by Andriy Burkov.

+Any Machine Learning pipeline need a **baseline** to compare.
+This gives an analyst the feeling that the problem is solvable.

+We can take as a reference the outcome of some heuristic algorithm or the human performances.
+However, there are **two main ways** to approach a baseline:

+- **Random prediction**: we consider a random label between the possible alternatives.
+- **Zero-rule algorithms**: this is every easier than the random one.
+In classification it always predict the most common class seen in training whereas in regression it always predict the average observed in training.

+## Day 17 - How to select the learning algorithm

+Today we are going through the fifth chapter of the “Machine Learning Engineering” book by Andriy Burkov.

+A crucial aspect of any Machine Learning pipeline is the **choice of the learning algorithm**.
+Thanks to the No Free Launch Theorem, we know that there is no a “universal learner”, therefore we have to look for the right one for a given task.

+Instead of tying all the possible algorithms, we can start from our requirements:

+- **Explainability**: we can choose between less performing but more explainable models and vice versa.
+- **In memory vs out-of-memory**: If we cannot load all the data in memory, we might opt for incremental learning algorithms.
+- **Number of features**: some algorithms are more sensitive to the dimensionality of the feature space.
+- **Nonlinearity of the data**: based on the nonlinearity of the data, we can select different algorithms.
+The classical example relies on SVM with its linear or not-linear kernels.
+- **Speed**: this has to be considered.
+Speed means money in a company.
+Therefore, we have to take into account how much the speed impact the overall project.

 <br />
 <br />